PS4 vs PS3: Is it worth the new-gen upgrade yet?

 PS4 vs PS3 – Price

-The PS4 has managed to hold its £349 launch price, with very strong sales since its release two years ago.
+The PS4 managed to hold its £349 launch price for quite some time, with very strong sales since its release two years ago.
 However, you can now pick up a PS4 with a game or two for between £250 - £300.

 You can still pick up the latest PS3 Super Slim brand new for £165 for the smaller 12GB model, or around £200 for the larger 500GB version, which you’ll want for storing all your games.

 Verdict – Is it worth the upgrade?

 If you don’t yet own a PS3 and have quite a tight budget, you won’t be doing yourself a disservice by picking up the last-gen console.

 However, the PS4 has established itself over its two-year lifetime as the gamer-focused console, especially with features like SharePlay.
 You’ll appreciate the higher quality games, strong indie focus and tonnes of new features coming your way in the near future.

 Now is a great time to upgrade to PS4 too, because of the wealth of PS4 exclusive games coming in 2016 are going to define Sony's latest console.